 How to Make the Best Vegan Thanksgiving Meal

-This stuffing serves as the perfect start to a Vegan Thanksgiving!
+This vegan stuffing serves as the perfect start to a Vegan Thanksgiving!
 Whether you are going to a potluck, cooking for a small group, or celebrating with family- this stuffing makes the perfect side dish and stores great as leftovers!

 In addition to this vegan stuffing, I recommend making these Vegan Caramelized Onion Mashed Potatoes and this Harvest Grain Bowl as delicious sides.
 Next, definitely make these Pomegranate Lemon Spritzers for a light and refreshing cocktail.